Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics

 Our first set of experiments evaluates the impacts of the presented reduced cost functions on the performance of energy-optimum pathfinding.
 For this experiment, our energy coefficients are characteristic for the \textit{Nissan Leaf} (with details shown in Table~\ref{table_coefficient}).
 We assume an initial battery SoC of 70\% and with three on-board passengers\footnote{75kg per passenger based on European Directive 95/48/EC}.
 All the energy weights are obtained using our realistic energy model in Eq.~(\ref{eq:ener_eff}) and we run all the algorithms on the same graph.

-We compare our online reduced-cost approaches, which use Dijkstra's algorithm, with the Bellman-Ford and Johnson (edge shifting with potential functions) algorithms.
-For the case of shifting with $\mu_h$, we set $\alpha$ to be the average of its lower and upper bounds.
+We compare our online reduced-cost approaches, which use Dijkstra's and A* algorithms, with the Bellman-Ford \cite{artmeier2010shortest} and Johnson (standard edge shifting with potential functions) \cite{SachenbacherLAH11} algorithms.
+For the case of shifting with $\mu_h$ (the approach in \cite{DBLP:journals/algorithmica/BaumDPSWZ20}), we set $\alpha$ to be the average of its lower and upper bounds.
 All algorithms were implemented in Python 3.6 using the NetworkX 2.3 package \cite{hagberg2008exploring}.
 Timings are based on the average of five individual runs reported in \textit{seconds}, running on a single core of an Intel Core i7-6700 with 3.4GHz and 16GB of RAM.
 Table~\ref{table:result_alg_leaf} presents the network sizes and results for around 1,000 random \textit{(origin, destination)} pairs as point-to-point trips using the \textit{Nissan Leaf}.
-The results of the extended experiments for the other EVs of this study with different number of passengers can be found in Appendix~\ref{sec_appendix_B}.
+The results of the extended experiments for two other EVs of this study with different loads can be found in Appendix~\ref{sec_appendix_B}.

 Table \ref{table:result_alg_leaf} gives Bellman-Ford times as a baseline.
 This table reports the values of parameters used in each algorithm and the runtime and pre-processing time (in seconds) separately for each algorithm.
 Moreover, all of the queries were solved to optimality, and we verified that all algorithms found identical solutions.
 Table~\ref{table:result_alg_leaf} also shows the lower and upper bounds on the coefficient $\alpha$ in all instances.
 Since the range of the graph-specific coefficient $\alpha$ in every road network of the experiment fully covers our vehicle-specific coefficients for both $\mathit{cost_{pi}}$ and $\mathit{cost_{pot}}$ functions, i.e., we have $(m+M)g \in [\underline{\alpha},\overline{\alpha}]$ and $(m\overline{a}+\overline{b}) \in [\underline{\alpha},\overline{\alpha}]$, we can ensure that there is no error associated with our reduced costs and thus the shifting process.